Tinkle scores 26 as Oregon St. holds off Portland St., 81-76

 CORVALLIS, Ore.
-(AP) — Tres Tinkle scored 26 points to lead Oregon State to an 81-76 victory over Portland State on Sunday.
+(AP) — Oregon State extended its winning streak to five games with an 81-76 victory over Portland State on Sunday, but the victory did not come easy.

+The Beavers (7-1) squandered most of a 19-point second-half lead before holding on against upset-minded Portland State (3-5) from the Big Sky Conference.

-It was the fifth straight victory for the Beavers (7-1), who have defeated Portland State (3-5) in all 14 matchups between the schools.
+Tres Tinkle had 26 points, nine rebounds and seven assists to lead Oregon State.
+Ethan Thompson had 18 points and Zach Reichle scored a career-high 16 for the Beavers, who have defeated Portland State in all 14 matchups between the schools.

-Ethan Thompson had 18 points and Zach Reichle scored 16 for Oregon State.
+“Give them a ton of credit, they played their tails off,” Oregon State coach Wayne Tinkle said of Portland State.
+“And then shame on us for not being tougher mentally and physically.”

-Portland State guard Holland Woods, who was limited in the first half with foul trouble, scored 18 of his 23 points in the second half.
+Holland Woods, who was limited in the first half with foul trouble, scored 18 of his 23 points in the second half for Portland State.

 Oregon State scored the first seven points of the second half — a 3-pointer by Tinkle and two Reichle layups — to take its biggest lead at 48-34.

-The lead grew to as many as 19 points, but Portland State rallied and made things interesting down the stretch.
+The lead grew to as many as 19 points after Thompson’s field goal at the 12:32 mark, but Portland State rallied and made things interesting down the stretch.
 Oregon State struggled against the Vikings’ full-court pressure.

-Portland State closed to 80-76 on Woods’ jumper with 19.7 seconds left, but Oregon State’s Gianni Hunt made the first of two free throws with 13 seconds remaining to close the scoring.
+Portland State closed to 80-76 on Woods’ jumper with 20 seconds left, but Oregon State’s Gianni Hunt made the first of two free throws with 13 seconds remaining to close the scoring.
+Matt Hauser and Woods missed 3-pointers in the final seconds for the Vikings.

+“We’re talented as well.
+We’re not about moral victories,” said Woods, an all-Big Sky selection last season who is averaging 19.5 points per game.
+“But we definitely showed what we can do.”

+Kylor Kelley, the Beavers’ 7-foot senior post, scored just two points, but blocked six shots.
+He is third nationally in blocked shots.

-Oregon State and Portland State played the same teams in their previous three games – UC Santa Barbara, Grambling State and San Jose State.
+Oregon State and Portland State played the same teams in their previous three games: UC Santa Barbara, Grambling State and San Jose State.

 Several former Oregon State hoop standouts were in attendance including 1981 consensus All-American Steve Johnson, who is the second-leading scorer in school history behind Gary Payton.